SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 The operation status can be viewed in the Bulk Operation tab of the selected group.
 For further information on bulk operations refer to [Bulk Operations](#bulk-operations).

-## <a name="credentials"></a>Managing Device Credentials
+### <a name="credentials"></a>Managing device credentials

-The "Device credentials" menu lists all credentials that have been generated for your connected devices.
+The Device credentials tab lists all credentials that have been generated for your connected devices.
 Each device that has been [registered](#device-registration) shows up here with the naming convention "device_&lt;id&gt;".

 In most cases, you should not need to edit anything.
 Exceptions are:

 * You have carried out a factory reset on a device.
 In this case, the device will often loose its assigned credentials.
-Find the credentials and click the "x" button to delete the credentials in Cumulocity as well.
+Find the credentials and click the Delete button to delete the credentials in Cumulocity as well.
 Then continue with the normal [registration process](#device-registration) to re-register the device.
-* If you would like to temporarily disconnect a device use the "Deactivate" button next to the device credentials.
+* If you would like to temporarily disconnect a device use the Deactivate button next to the device credentials.
 * If you would like to assign more permissions to an individual device click the device credentials and select additional or different user groups for the device.

 ![Bulk provisioning](/guides/users-guide/autoregister.png)